JanHolubcik/Fitupjh/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+After the app is ready, I will post link with livehosting.

 ## Getting Started

-Finished aplication should resemble [https://kaloricketabulky.sk/].
+Finished application should resemble [https://kaloricketabulky.sk/].
 This is my own personal project for learning Next.js.

-If you want to run the aplication, first u need to:
+If you want to run the application, first u need to:

 1. Download the repo.